 If you follow U.S. federal elections and you don’t live in a swing state, you might find yourself grumbling that some voters get all the attention.
 If you don’t live in a swing state like Pennsylvania, Florida, Ohio, Michigan, Wisconsin, etc., you probably won’t see as many ads, have as many canvassers come to your door or get polled as frequently.
 The electoral college means that swing states – which aren’t necessarily the most representative of the country as a whole – get most of the attention.

-And even within swing states, certain counties are more competitive than others and voters in those counties are courted particularly hard.
+And even within swing states, certain counties are more competitive than others.
+That means voters in those counties are courted particularly hard.
 If that offends your sense of fairness and you think that candidates should fight for the votes of all Americans, you may oppose the electoral college.

-Remember 2000?
-When Al Gore won the popular vote but lost the electoral college and therefore the presidency?
-That was enough to turn some Americans off from the electoral college forever.
-If we eliminated the electoral college, that scenario would never be repeated.
+If the U.S. eliminates the electoral college, that scenario would never happen again.
 The potential for the electoral college to conflict with the result of the popular vote is one of the most commonly cited arguments against the electoral college.

-Con 4: There’s the possibility of “rogue electors”
+Con #4: There remains the possibility of “rogue electors.”

 Will the U.S. decide to eliminate the electoral college?
 It’s hard to say.
 There’s a movement to encourage states to split their electors in proportion to the percentage of the state vote that each candidate gets.
 While that wouldn’t eliminate the electoral college, it would change the winner-take-all nature of our system and the way candidates think about state campaigns.
 Time will tell whether that reform – and others – come to pass.